-Working closely with the state delegation and the administration of Governor Deval Patrick, Mayor Balzotti secured $140,000 in funding to support planning and economic development initiatives -- the cornerstones of her vision for the revitalization of downtown Brockton.
+Working closely with the state delegation and the administration of Governor Deval Patrick, Mayor Balzotti secured $140,000 in funding to support planning and economic development initiatives — the cornerstones of her vision for the revitalization of downtown Brockton.
 To date, three Brockton redevelopment proposals have received Historic Tax Credits from the state totaling $1.5 million, a first for the city.

+In addition to her work with the school committee, Balzotti has maintained and expanded city programs for youth including the Mayor’s Summer Jobs Program and Brockton After Dark.
 Brockton has also been named one of the 100 Best Communities for Young People four times, twice during Balzotti’s administration.

 Recognizing the importance of keeping the public informed, Balzotti led the effort to redesign the city web site to provide information to residents and visitors more effectively.
 She also increased the city’s social media presence.
 Mayor Balzotti implemented monthly constituent office hours to open up the Mayor’s Office to city residents, and has worked to keep City Councilors up-to-date on issues and events.

-Prior to her election as Mayor in 2009, Balzotti served as a City Councilor for 12 years.
+Prior to her election as Mayor in 2009, Linda Balzotti served as a City Councilor for 12 years.

 In 2010, Governor Deval Patrick appointed her to the Massachusetts Work Force Investment Board.
 That same year, Mayor Balzotti presented with four other mayors at Harvard University’s Kennedy School of Government’s Institute of Politics on Helping Urban Areas Thrive.